World bible console

 The problem

-Solo devs don't lose worlds to bad ideas.
-They lose them to drift — the slow rot where the magic system in your quest log no longer matches the one in your item descriptions.
+Small teams rarely lose worlds to weak ideas.
+They lose them to drift — the slow mismatch where the quest log, item text, and NPC voice no longer obey the same rules.

 Lore goes out of sync